Shrutigandikota/bike-store-sql-tableau-analysis/README.md

  - products &#8594; brands
  - products &#8594; categories

-The data source is included as an extract in the .twbx file, so users can interact with the dashboards with connecting to SQL Server database.
+The data source is included as an extract in the .twbx file, so users can interact with the dashboards without connecting to SQL Server database.

 ## Usage